Londonderry and Coleraine Railway: History

-The Londonderry and Coleraine Railway was incorporated in 1845 and was opened in stages from 1852 to 1853.
+The Londonderry and Coleraine Railway was incorporated by the Londonderry and Coleraine Railway Act 1845 (8 & 9 Vict. c. clxxxvii) and was opened in stages from 1852 to 1853.
 The company had nine years of independent railway operation before being acquired by the Belfast and Northern Counties Railway.
 Records of the company are sketchy and incomplete.

 Construction

 Despite being a relatively short line it required some considerable engineering works.
 The route starting from the Derry terminus on the east bank of the River Foyle.
 The line followed the river north and from where it flows into Lough Foyle the line follows south and east banks via Magilligan and Bellarena.
 At Magiligan an embankment was built for the railway line and about 22,000 acres reclaimed from Lough Foyle and the sea.
 Of the 22,000 acres 12,000 was set aside to cover the costs of the railway.
-The major engineering feature on the line is the two Downhill tunnels.
-Construction of which began in June 1846.
-The blasting of the tunnels the longest of which is at 275 metres long the longest in Ireland attracted a crowd of up to 12,000.
+The major engineering feature on the line is the two Downhill tunnels, whose construction began in June 1846.
+The blasting of the tunnels, the longer of which is 275 metres, attracted a crowd of up to 12,000.
 The blasting of the tunnels took 3600 lbs of gunpowder.
-When the tunnel was complete a banquet for 500 people was held in the tunnel, the event became known locally as the Great Blast.
+When the tunnel was complete, a banquet for 500 people was held in it; the event became known locally as the Great Blast.